Bringing Your Face in Harmony with Your Spirit

 As a face ages, it may present subtle miscues to those who observe it.
-Facelift patients often tell me on their initial consultation that even their best friends and spouses misperceive their attitudes and emotions.
+Facelift patients often tell me during their initial consultation that even their best friends and spouses misperceive their attitudes and emotions.
 People ask them, “Are you feeling tired?” or “Why are you so angry with me?” when they are not feeling that way at all.

 When we look at a face, our eyes naturally scan specific regions that are rich in information, so that we can determine that individual’s state of mind.
 These regions include the corners of the mouth and the zones around the eyes.
 People who are particularly good scanners of this type of facial information are often said to be gifted at reading other people’s emotions.

 As facial structures drop and facial regions lose their curves and volume, the resting attitude of the face may assume a sad or angry posture.
 The dynamics of facial expression are also altered.
 It may become more difficult for the face to convey subtle nuances of emotion, and certain expressions may require greater effort than before.

 It is my firm belief that when a facelift is properly performed, it moves the face closer to its unique signature or identity.
 This facelift results may also produce a beneficial feedback mechanism in the people who perceive that face.